EifelTing/Generous-Teacher/README.md

-# Generous-Teacher
+# Image and Vision Computing 2024
-This repo is an implementation of PyTorch version for paper: Generous Teacher: Good at distilling Knowledge for Student Learning
+Generous Teacher: Good at distilling Knowledge for Student Learning